Home Page

 Bonneville County Sheriffs Search and Rescue

 Saturday Night Golden Retreiver kennel has great hunting dogs!!
 It is this desire to hunt that we put to use in the world of Search and Rescue.
 This last Thursday (April 1st) Saturday Night Kai (rhymes with guy) went on his first search mission.
 A missing woman in the foothills above Idaho Falls.
 Kai was not a participant but an observer.
 Kai at age one is being trained in tracking and cadaver, this summer he will start water training (for drowning victims).
 Next summer we plan on being certified and start searching on our own.
-What a great dog, thanks to Jill and her help, a couple of years from now we plan on coming back to Saturday Night Golden for our next puppy.
+What a great dog, thanks to Jill and her help, a couple of years from now we plan on coming back to Saturday Night Goldens for our next puppy.
 Thanks again.

 Sincerely,